-In order to follow and study spectral evolution in individual bursts, detailed time resolved spectroscopy is needed \citep[see, e.g.,][]{Crider1997, Kaneko2006, Goldstein2012}.
-The questions is then how to divide light curve into time bins, since this choice might affect the results.
+In order to follow and study spectral evolution in individual bursts, detailed time-resolved spectroscopy is needed \citep[see, e.g.,][]{Crider1997, Kaneko2006, Goldstein2012}.
+The question is then how to divide the light curve into time bins, since this choice might affect the results.
 Foremost, it is important to minimize the amount of variation of the emission during a time bin, since such variations will obscure the intrinsic spectral shape.
-A method to account for this is to identify Bayesian blocks in the light curve (BBlocks, \citealt{Scargle2013}).
-Therefore, we apply the BBlock method with a false alarm probability $p_{0}$=0.01 to the TTE light curve of the brightest NaI detector \citep[see ][for further details]{Yu2019, Li2019a}.
+A method to account for this is to identify Bayesian blocks (BBlocks) in the light curve (\citealt{Scargle2013}).
+Therefore, we apply the BBlock method with a false-alarm probability $p_{0}$=0.01 to the TTE light curve of the brightest NaI detector \citep[see ][for further details]{Li2019a,Yu2019}.
 This binning is then used for the other detectors as well.

-The BBlock method will create timebins that have varied signal-to-noise ratios.
-Therefore, some timebins will not have enough signal for a fit to be reliable.
+The BBlock method will create time bins that have varied signal-to-noise ratios.
+Therefore, some time bins will not have enough signal for a fit to be reliable.
 A suitable measure of the signal-to-noise ratio is the statistical significance $S$\footnote{The statistical significance, $S$, is suitable for data with Poisson sources with Gaussian backgrounds, which is the case for GBM data \citep{Vianello2018}.}. \citet{Dereli-Begue2020} demonstrated that to fully determine the spectral shape, a value of $S=15$--$20$ is needed.
 In particular, this ensures that the model parameters converge properly \citep[see also, e.g., ][]{Vianello2018, Li2019a, Li2019b, Ryde2019}.
-We therefore follow this recommendation and only select the BBlock timebins that have $S$ $\geq$ 20.
+We therefore follow this recommendation and only select the BBlock time bins that have $S$ $\geq$ 20.

 This specific selection thus provides time bins during which (i) there is no significant spectral evolution and (ii) there is highly significant data.
 Such spectra are required in order to make firm inferences on the intrinsic emission spectrum.
 However, a consequence of this selection is that intervals with rapid variations will be dismissed.
 This is often the case for the rise phase of pulses, which could carry particular information about the emission process (see further discussion in \S \ref{sec:tracking}).
 A possibility of incorporating these dismissed intervals would be perform joint fits of many intervals at the same time by assuming a prescription of the spectral evolution.
 This would increase the statistical significance while maintaining the temporal resolution.
 However, since further assumptions need to be made on the spectral evolution \citep[e.g., ][]{Ryde1999}, such studies are deferred to other publications.